mrldupuis/mrldupuis.github.io/_projects/SDP.md

 ## Key Features

-- **Free and Open Source**: Made for educational purposes, SDP is free to download and use.
+- **Free and Educational**: Made for educational purposes, SDP is free to download and use.
 - **Flexible Design Workflow**: Build projects through GUI or custom Python scripts.
 - **Accurate Reporting**: PDF reports with visual summaries and calculation details.